Licensed Clinical Psychologist

 • Autism Spectrum Disorder (ASD)

-• Post-Traumatic Stress Disorder (PTSD), Anxiety, Depression, Substance Use Disorders
+• Post-Traumatic Stress Disorder (PTSD), Anxiety, Depression, OCD, Bipolar Disorder, and/or Substance Use Disorders

 • Therapeutic Assessments (TA)